PNNL-Comp-Mass-Spec/DeepKS/doc/quickstart.md

 4. The interface — in an attempt to update the git repository, will ask for your username and password.
 Fill that in.
 5. Run the following command:
     ```bash
-    docker run -it benndrucker/deepks
+    docker run -it --name deepks-container --network host --hostname deepks-container benndrucker/deepks
     ```
-6. You should see this prompt: <code class = "inline-bash-output">(base) //root@hash// [/] ▷ </code>.
+6. You should see this prompt: <code class = "inline-bash-output">(base) //deepks-container// [/] ▷ </code>.
 You are now in the DeepKS container.
 You must run DeepKS commands from here.
 7. Run the following command:
 ```bash
 python3 -m DeepKS.examples